 Business chat software like Slack or Skype for real-time day-to-day communication;

-Cloud storage service such as Dropbox, Box or Google Drive for storing shared files and documents;
+Cloud storage service such as Dropbox, Box, or Google Drive for storing shared files and documents;

-Internal blog to share internal news and knowledge and untangle the email clutter - and this is where we step in!
+An internal blog to share internal news and knowledge and untangle the email clutter - and this is where we step in!

 How does this actually work?

 Internal blogs are great for getting employee feedback - even between departments.
 Although their main service is to keep employees informed on company-related news, events, and knowledge, they are also pretty practical when it comes to dealing with common documentation.

 For instance, we ourselves use our own internal communication tool to contemplate ideas and make changes to our blog posts and public statements.
 In other words, tools such as BlogIn come in handy whenever you need to start a conversation with an employee from another department, especially when the physical presence of your colleague is not really needed.
 Our production and marketing team work together frequently, and there is no easier way to spare some time and write a comment below an original draft, include other participants in the conversation, and give your own review of someone’s work.
 All that with a simple goal in mind: to deliver a quality product - together.

 So, let’s take one of our recent announcements as an example.